mehanic spaying WD40 from a can

 Can You Use WD40 On A Bike Chain?

-WD40 can be used on bike chains due to it being an excellent cleaner.
+Yes, WD40 can be used on bike chains because it is an excellent cleaner.
 WD40 will clean better than cleaning oils.
-Just make sure after using the WD40, you wipe down the bike chain and apply a fresh coating of different lubrication oil as WD40 will dry up the chain.
+After using the WD40, just ensure you wipe down the chain and apply a fresh coating of a proper lubricant, as WD40 will dry up the chain.

-It may come as a shock to you, but WD40 was invented due to the cold war.
+It may come as a shock to you, but WD40 was invented during the Cold War.
 People at the time were struggling with skin issues of the atlas missile of the United States armed forces.

-To make sure the skin does not peel off, on his 40th attempt, Iver Norman Lawson created the now-famous lubricant in 1953.
+On his 40th attempt, Iver Norman Lawson created the now-famous lubricant in 1953 to ensure the skin does not peel off.

 Related reading: Can You Use WD40 On Bike Brakes?